Jane Davis spends 15 years as a part-time teacher at University of Liverpool, developing the practice that would eventually lead to Shared Reading.

 Jane delivers first Shared Reading group in Birkenhead.
 Readers include those with little or no experience of reading or literature who report inspiring personal journeys.

-Paul Hamlyn foundation support development of the idea with a grant for £89,000, enabling Jane to employ a small team to roll our Shared Reading in Wirral.
+Paul Hamlyn Foundation support development of the idea with a grant for £89,000, enabling Jane to employ a small team to roll out Shared Reading in Wirral.

-The Reader is commissioned by Merseycare.
-Dr David Fearnley, Medical Director, Mersey Care NHS Trust later describes Shared Reading as ‘One of the most significant developments to have taken place in mental health practice in the last ten years.’
+The Reader is commissioned by Mersey Care NHS Foundation Trust.
+Dr David Fearnley, Medical Director, later describes Shared Reading as “One of the most significant developments to have taken place in mental health practice in the last ten years.”